The Death of a Hungry God

-One evening in August 2014, a wild elephant was accidentally killed in Gajbari village* in Assam, a state in northeast India.
+One evening in August 2014, a wild elephant was accidentally killed in Gajbari village in Assam, a state in northeast India.
+The name of the actual village has been changed at the request of the author.
 He was a young adult male with tusks, or “tusker,” who, along with two other males, was known to regularly forage at night in the neighborhood.
 While eating bamboo leaves in someone’s yard, the elephant unwittingly touched a dangerously low-hanging power line and was electrocuted.
 He died instantly.
 The next morning, a steady stream of people from the local area visited the body.
 It was a rare spectacle to see a dead elephant, and villagers were curious to view the animal close-up in daylight.
 It was also a chance to see and interact with a god.

 From 1880 to 2013, 61 percent of Assam’s forests have been lost due to human development, resulting in the destruction, fragmentation, and degradation of elephant habitat.
 A lack of adequate food and space means that the 5,700 wild Asian elephants scattered across the state have grown more dependent on domestic produce and are encountering people more often.
 Every night in the months prior to harvest, herds will “raid” village paddy fields, often for rice, which is the primary crop in Assam.
 Elephants can cause massive economic loss, sleep deprivation, and severe anxiety for impoverished farmers who are desperately trying to protect their farmland.
 Both humans and elephants become frustrated, aggressive, and sometimes violent with each other when competing over crops, at times resulting in the deaths of either party.
 The term “conflict” is commonly used to characterize the human-elephant relationship in the 21st century.